EADS, BAE shares sag as doubts emerge about merger

-PARIS Shares in EADS EAD.PA tumbled as much as 11 percent on Thursday, adding to the previous day's fall and erasing more than half of the gains made this year, as investors questioned the rationale of a tie-up with BAE Systems Plc (BAES.L).
+PARIS Shares in EADS tumbled as much as 11 percent on Thursday, adding to the previous day's fall and erasing more than half of the gains made this year, as investors questioned the rationale of a tie-up with BAE Systems Plc.

-EADS stock, which earlier this week was up nearly 30 percent since the beginning of the year, has plummeted as much as 16 percent since the merger talks were unveiled on Wednesday, wiping about 3.8 billion euros ($4.9 billion) off the market value, or roughly the price of 12 Airbus A380 superjumbos.
+EADS stock, which earlier this week was up nearly 30 percent since the beginning of the year, has plummeted as much as 16 percent since the merger talks were unveiled on Wednesday, wiping about 3.8 billion euros (3 billion pounds) off the market value, or roughly the price of 12 Airbus A380 superjumbos.

 "We don't like the deal.
 EADS's strong EPS (earnings per share) momentum will be completely diluted in the new company," a Paris-based trader said.